OraOpenSource/apex-nitro/docs/troubleshoot.md

 It is usually related to your Node.js environment that was updated.
 One of APEX Nitro's dependency (node-sass) sometimes gets corrupted.
 This is a known issue for node-sass.

-The solution is simple, just run `npm rebuild node-sass` and try again.
+The solution is simple: just run `npm rebuild -g node-sass` and try again.

 Reference: https://github.com/sass/node-sass/issues/1764